trytryty1/godot-xml-spritesheet-importer/README.md

 # XML Spritesheet Importer
-I found this script but wrote it to be compatible with Godot 4

 A simple **editor script** for importing spritesheets images into a **Godot** project by reading and parsing their xml data file.